Indian Name and Pronunciation

 Appearance, Taste, and Smell

-In comparison, Rai/ Sarson is used more in South Indian than in North Indian cooking.
+In comparison, Rai/Sarson is used more in South Indian than in North Indian cooking.
 In the South, it is typically combined with green chilies and curry leaves in a tadka.
-It is sometimes used in paste form, in Eastern Indian dishes like Deemer Patudi or fish curries.
+It is sometimes used in paste form, for example in Eastern Indian dishes like Deemer Patudi or fish curries.

 Uses Other Than Cooking